Blog>Cost Guides>Quartz worktop price calculator: Find a cost for your home

 Useful quartz worktop checklist

-• Measure your kitchen worktop to calculate the total length of quartz you’ll need.
-If working from designs, use them to work out the worktop measurements.
+• Measure your kitchen worktop to calculate the total length of quartz you’ll need

-• Research your options for different types of quartz worktop to suit your kitchen’s interior design.
+• Research options for different types of quartz worktop to suit your kitchen’s design

-• Speak to your local quartz worktop specialists for their professional advice and accurate quotes.
+• Speak to quartz worktop specialists for their professional advice and accurate quotes

-• Always hire a tradesperson with relevant experience and ask to see examples of their work.
+• Always hire a tradesperson with relevant experience and skills

 See the tradespeople we've checked and recommend for your job